aoriens/news-service/README.md

 ### Category

 A news category.
-This is a non-empty array of [CategoryItem](#CategoryItem) objects, logically nested, starting from the most significant one.
+This is an array of [CategoryItem](#CategoryItem) objects, logically nested, starting from the most significant one.
+The array may be empty to designate an unspecified category.

 ### CategoryItem